runlochlomond/runlochlomond/fun-run/index.md

 **How long is the route for the run and is it safe?**

 The course distance is approx. 1mile for the older age groups and there is a shorter route for younger participants.
 The route is all off road and goes through Balloch Castle Country Park.
 The route will be heavily marshalled.
-It’s all about having fun and inspiring our young people to get and stay active!
+It’s all about having fun and inspiring our young people to get fit and stay active!

 ![]({{ site.baseurl }}/images/on the line.jpg){:style="float: none;"}